pierremrtn/neat/README.md

   child: ...,
 )
 ```
-The generator is flexible and use multiple data source class, let you configure generated widget names, filters what field to include or exclude from generation, etc. See Generator Options for more details about generation options.
+The generator is flexible and use multiple data source class, let you configure generated widget names, filters what field to include or exclude from generation, etc. See <a href="https://github.com/Pierre2tm/neat/blob/main/https://github.com/Pierre2tm/neat/blob/main/doc/generator.md">generator options</a> for advanced usage.

-### basic usage
+### Basic usage

-Create a Dimensions class and annotate it with `@Neat.generate`.
-Neat generator will generate spacing widget for each field that starts with "space" and padding helper for each one that starts with "padding".
-More details about advanced configuration <a href="doc/generator.md">here</a>.
+Create a `Dimensions` class and annotate it with `@Neat.generate`.
+Neat generator will generate one `Space` widget for each field that starts with "space" and one padding helper for each field that starts with "padding".

+You're not obligated to use only one data class, there are annotations to generate space widget and padding separately.
+You can also change field prefix and generated class base name if you need to.
+More details about advanced configuration <a href="https://github.com/Pierre2tm/neat/blob/main/doc/generator.md">here</a>.

 *dimensions.dart*
 ```dart